 Oral Cancer Screening

-Congratulations!
-Just by clicking on this page, you’ve made your first step toward overcoming your nicotine addiction.
-At Plaza Health Dentistry, we’re here to assist and support you.
-We'll discuss your goals, educate you on smoking cessation methods and present the treatment options available to help you quit smoking for good.
+At Plaza Health Dentistry, we’re here to assist and support you in overcoming nicotine addiction.
+We will discuss your goals, educate you on smoking cessation methods, and present the treatment options available to help you quit smoking for good.

 Problems with your jaw and the muscles in your face that control it are known as temporomandibular disorders (TMD, sometimes referred to as TMJ).
 These disorders occur as a result of problems associated with the temporomandibular joint, which is the hinge joint on each side of your head in front of your ears that connects the lower jawbone to your skull.